 Environment, programming and application of Microsoft’s Visual Basic (MVB) are discussed.
 Students use the latest version of MVB to develop Windows application programs.
 Class modules are introduced to promote object-oriented design.
 Techniques of data binding are discussed to allow seamless movement of data between GUIs (graphical user interfaces) and databases.

 CS 504 Computer Network Concepts

 This course discusses network architecture, components, protocols, design and topology.
-Included in this discussion are the topics of data communication fundamentals, TCP/IP, OSI models, gateways, bridges, routers, domains, packets and datagrams, as well as transmission media and related network concepts.
-IPv4 and IPv6 addressing are also described.
+Topics include: data communications fundamentals, TCP/IP, UUCP, OSI Layers, gateways, bridges, routers, domains, packets, datagrams and related network concepts.

 CS 511 Local Area Networks

-The architecture, components, design and installation of local area networks (LANs) are discussed.
-Included in the discussion are the topics of DNS, DHCP, Active Directory, file and print sharing, data storage, WINS, IIS, backup and VPN.
-Administering networks using a network operating system such as Windows Server is also discussed.
+The architecture, components, design, installation and programming of local area networks (LANs) is discussed.
+Administering networks using a network operating system such as Windows and Linux are represented.
+Intranets are also introduced.

 CS 530 Database Systems and Programming

 Concepts and applications of databases are discussed.
 The student learns how to design, create and program using the relational database management system Microsoft SQL Server.
-Students consider data integrity and security and learn to provide users with business queries, forms and reports.
-In addition, the use of Microsoft’s Visual Basic to create a custom front end to a back-end database is introduced.
+In addition, application development using SQL and VB.NET is introduced.